kanischev/scala-parent/README.md

 scala-parent
 ============

-Basic Maven project we use for scala and Lift web development projects
+Basic Maven project we use to extends for scala and Lift web development projects